ajaiswal96/15-466-f18-base0/README.md

 1) Instead of just merging adjacent balls in a powerful slide, balls merge like they do in 2048 --> adjacent ones matching the edge merge together.
 2) Instead of having a separate slide and powerful slide, there is a single merge.
 A slide is automatically performed if balls cannot be combined.
 Otherwise a 'powerful slide' is performed, followed by a slide.
 I wanted to match the dynamics of 2048, and this makes the gameplay more enjoyable.
 3) The player has a choice of replaying a level ('r') or trying a new level ('space').
 If the player replays a level, the best score is retained.
 If the player starts a new random level, the best score is reset.
 4) A player can highlight a row or column using the arrow keys.
 If a column is highlighted, then only up and down merges can be performed.
 If a row is selected, only left and right merges can be performed.
-These merges are controlled via 'WASD'
+These merges are controlled via 'WASD'\n
 [TODO: na](TODO: link to design document)

 Screen Shot: